alreich/abstract_algebra/docs/groups_etc.rst

 Convert Algebra to Python Dictionary
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The examples, below, show a Magma, Group, & Field, being converted into
+The examples, below, show a Magma and a Group being converted into
 dictionaries.

 .. code:: ipython3